SculpSure vs CoolSculpting

 At the same time, the answer is both and neither.
 When the full results are in, clinical studies show that both procedures remove between 22 and 24 percent of the fat in a treatment area.
 However, without a laboratory full of tests to determine it, the difference between 22 and 24 isn’t obvious.

-Furthermore, the success of both procedures differs from one person to the next.
+Furthermore, both procedures’ success differs from person to person.
 You may be able to see 24 percent, while your friend may only be able to see 18 percent.
-(Again, you may not be able to tell the difference with your naked eye.)
+(Again, you may be unable to tell the difference with your naked eye.)